CivicActions/ssp-toolkit/docs/controls/SA.md

 ##### CivicActions

 Some application features are built on a custom basis and are not part of standard FOSS packages.
 Administrator documentation for those custom features is maintained in the CivicActions Git repository documentation system.

+##### Ilias

+Public documentation related to Ilias is maintained by the Ilias Association and is located at <https://Ilias.de/documentation>.
+This documentation contains administrator documentation for the information system that describes:
+- secure configuration, installation, and operation of the system, component, or service;
+- effective use and maintenance of security functions/mechanisms; and
+- known vulnerabilities regarding configuration and use of administrative functions;

 #### b